 Getting Around

 Airport, train station and cruise terminal transfers

 Experienced Aman Venice guest assistants and porters will meet guests at their point of arrival, assist with luggage, and arrange transfer to the mainland dock in a luxury sedan.
 From there, a private deluxe water taxi carries guests to the hotel.

+- To or from Marco Polo Airport

+- To or from Treviso Airport

+- To or from Piazzale Roma or Santa Lucia Railway Station

+- To or from Cruise Ship Terminal

 Water taxi

 Aman Venice can arrange a private water taxi to and from San Marco.
+After 10pm an additional charge applies as well as for delays longer than 10 minutes.

+- To or from San Marco

 Gondolas

-Aman Venice can arrange private gondala rides through the canals starting and finishing at the hotel's own private pier on the Grand Canal.
+Aman Venice can arrange private gondola rides through the canals starting and finishing at the hotel's own private pier on the Grand Canal.
 Gondolas can also drop you at various beautiful locations around the city.
-Please ask the concierge for one-way rates, (maximum of 5 people including musicians).
+Please ask the concierge for one-way rates.

+- 9.30am to 5.30pm, 30-minute round trip, (available at an extra charge with musician and singer)

+- 5.30pm to 9.00pm 30-minute round trip, (available at an extra charge with musician and singer)

+- 9.00pm onwards, 30-minute round trip

 Vaporetti

 The vaporetti are the water buses of Venice, and the closest station to Aman Venice is San Silvestro.
 Line 1 stops here and goes up and down the Grand Canal.
 Please ensure you have a ticket as spot checks are common.
 24-hour tickets can be purchased through our concierge.

 Traghetti

 Traghetti are gondolas that exclusively cross the Grand Canal between set locations.
-Venetians traditionally remain standing for the €2 ride.
+Venetians traditionally remain standing for the ride.
 The most convenient traghetti for Aman Venice connect San Toma to Sant'Angelo and the Rialto Mercato (market) to Santa Sofia (next to Ca' d'Oro).

-We kindly ask you to give a minimum six-hour cancellation notice so someone else may enjoy the excursion you have booked.
-Cancellations made within six hours will be subject to the full charge of the activity booked.

-Aman Venice Palazzo Papadopoli, Calle Tiepolo 1364, Sestiere San Polo Venezia 30125 - Italy Tel:+39 041 2707333 Fax: +39 041 2707555 Email: amanvenice.res@aman.com aman.com
+Aman Venice Palazzo Papadopoli, Calle Tiepolo 1364, Sestiere San Polo Venezia 30125 - Italy Tel:+39 041 2707333 Fax: +39 041 2707555 Email: amanvenice.res@aman.com